Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 How much does a professional in health information technology make?

-The salary range for professionals in this field can vary, but data from BLS shows that HIT professionals earned from $31,710 to $75,460 per year in May 2022.
+The salary range for professionals in this field can vary, but data from BLS shows that HIT professionals earned between $35,080 and $77,810, with a median wage of $48,780 per year, as of May 2023.
 Those who pursue management or analyst positions may have the opportunity to make more.